 To reduce calories without skimping on nutrition, pay attention to what you're eating and drinking.
-Choose more fruits, vegetables and whole grains, particularly those that are less processed and contain more fiber.
+Choose more fruits, vegetables and whole grains, particularly those that are less processed and contain more fibre.

 In general, a plant-based diet is healthier than other options.
 Legumes, nuts, soy, fish and low-fat dairy products are good choices.
-Meat, such as red meat, or chicken should be eaten in limited quantities.
-Replace butter, stick margarine and shortening with oils, such as olive or vegetable oil.
+Meat, such as red meat or chicken, should be eaten in limited quantities.
+Replace butter, stick margarine and shorten with oils, such as olive or vegetable oil.